rodrigoprestesmachado/katacoda-scenarios/quarkus/step1.md

-# VSCode and Quarkus Playgroung
+# VS Code and Quarkus Playgroung